MoonModules/WLED-Docs/docs/soundreactive/sync.md

 #### important
 * this is a C language "struct".
 Due to padding performed by gcc, the actual V1 package is slightly bigger; it includes "padding bytes" for aligning struct members to word boundaries.
 * make sure that "reserved" and "gap" fields are initialized to `0`.
-* the V1 format is not recommended for new development, as every WLED variant (since 0.13.3) can parse the V2 formzt
+* the V1 format is not recommended for new development, as every WLED variant (since 0.13.3) can parse the V2 format

 UDP_SYNC_HEADER is a versioning number that's defined in audio_reactive.h